Alma Estate

 Architect: Pollard Thomas Edwards Architects

-The redevelopment of the Ladderswood Way estate and the adjoining New Southgate industrial estate is part of the New Southgate Masterplan.
+The redevelopment of the Ladderswood Way estate and the adjoining New Southgate industrial estate forms part of the New Southgate Masterplan.

 The New Ladderswood Limited Liability Partnership is a joint venture between developer Mulalley and housing association One Housing Group, working in collaboration with the London Borough of Enfield to deliver this site.
 This major regeneration development will deliver: